What Might Happen When You Start Meditating Every Day

-It could improve your focus.
+Daily meditation could improve your focus

 In a world that bombards us with information, it’s hard to tell what deserves our attention—and even harder to give our undivided attention when it’s required.
 Meditation can be an effective tool in eliminating distractions, allowing us to stay focused on what matters—whether that’s reading the next page of a novel, or completing a presentation for work.
 A specific branch of mindfulness meditation called Focused Attention Meditation (FAM) can be particularly helpful in developing your powers of concentration.

-You might stress less.
+You might stress less

 A lot of people turn to daily meditation simply because they want to breathe a bit easier—and there’s plenty of scientific evidence to back them up.
 Spending as little as 10 minutes a day meditating—sitting comfortably, concentrating on your breathing and focusing on being “present”—has the potential to significantly reduce stress.